ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

+!!! note

+    Scheduling the learning rate has different effects depending on the optimizer used.
+For example, for an adaptive
+    optimizer like `Adam` the learning rate is automatically adjusted during training based on the values of the loss
+    gradients with respect to the network weights.
+Therefore, the learning scheduler might have little effect in this
+    case.
+On the other hand, for optimizers with fixed learning rates, rescheduling adjustments could help the
+    network converge faster to a minimum of the loss landscape.

+#### Training parameters

+Finally, we specify some general options for our machine learning experiment. `Epochs` controls the total number of
-Some parameters for the training routine such as the total number of epochs, the directory path where to save the best model network and some checkpoints during the training process.
+epochs we set for our optimization, `save_dir` the directory path to where we save the best model and relevant
+logging information (activated by setting the `verbosity` option to `1`) .
+We can also set an `early_stop` to avoid
+overfitting.
 ```commandline
 {
     "trainer": {